omahs/website-5/docs/getting-started.md

 ## Project Examples

 For more ideas about what's possible with RISC Zero, take a look at [examples](https://github.com/risc0/risc0/tree/main/examples).
-We also provide detailed explanations for the factors example (in [Hello, Multiply](examples/hello_multiply.md) above) and for the password-checker example:
+We also provide detailed explanations for the factors example (in the [Factors](https://github.com/risc0/risc0/tree/main/examples/factors#tutorial) Tutorial above) and for the password-checker example:

 * [**RISC Zero Password Validity Checker**](examples/password_checker.md) -
 In this example, you'll see Alice convince Bob's Identity Service that her password meets Bob's validity requirements.